adunato/writer/README.md

 # Writer: An Extension for Text Generation Web UI
 ![Logo](./logo.png)

-Writer is an open-source AI writing application specifically designed for novel writing, it aims to explore new options for creative writing within the text generation webui framework.
+Writer is an open-source AI writing application specifically designed for novel writing, it aims to explore new options for creative writing with large language model support.

 ## Key Features :key:

-- **Summary Support**: Write or paste a story summary in the provided editor.
-This will provide necessary context to the LLM, assisting in generating content more aligned with your thoughts.
+- **Summary Support**: Write or paste a story summary in the summary section.
+This will provide necessary context to the LLM, assisting in generating content more aligned with the story background.

-- **Auto-Summarisation of Chapters**: Why writing the story summary when you can have the AI doing for you?
+- **Auto-Summarisation of Chapters**: Instead of writing the story summary you can have the AI doing for you.
 Writer auto-summarises chapters, adding incremental context to your story.
+This can then be edited and tweaked.

 - **Auto-Collation of Chapters**: Get your chapters organised automatically into a compiled story.

-- **Export Options**: Finished writing?
-Export your masterpiece to HTML, Markdown, or txt format.
+- **Export Options**: Export your finished story to HTML, Markdown, or txt format.

 ## Installation :cd: